Tips and Tricks

 Zoom to selection

-To quickly jump to the required object on the canvas, select it in the left panel and press
+To quickly jump to the required layer on the canvas, select it in the left panel and press

 Ctrl+2 or double-click its outline/icon.

-If you want to resize an object with styling (borders, shadows, etc.), you should consider the scaling feature.
-Together with object size, it will accordingly adjust the values of its styling properties.
-See the demo below and note how the value of the border thickness changes with the object size.
+If you want to resize a layer together with its styling (borders, shadows, etc.), you should consider the scaling feature.
+Together with the layer size, it will accordingly adjust the values of its styling properties.
+See the demo below and note how the value of the border thickness changes with the layer size.

-In a similar fashion you can scale several objects at a time.
+In a similar fashion you can scale several layers at a time.

 Importing an image from the internet

 To quickly import an image from a web site to Lunacy, right-click over the image, then click Copy image on the context menu.
 Switch to Lunacy and paste the image onto the canvas.

-You can create an image fill by dropping an image from the Lunacy library or your desktop directly on to an object as shown in the demo below.
+You can create an image fill by dropping an image from the Lunacy library or your desktop directly on to a layer as shown in the demo below.
 For more information about image fills, click here.

 To quickly invert a gradient use the button next to the gradient bar on the Color Picker.